Has all that evolution talk got you in a tizzy?

 As I said before, I might myself have to eat something besides meat in order to get enough calories to survive someday.
 I don’t look forward to that, because my health would suffer, but hard times do come.
 As a nation, we are long overdue for some collective judgment, which I expect will rain on the just and the unjust.
 Plate me up some lentils, in that case.
 My soul will survive that just fine.
 In the meantime, I’m storing up as much health and strength as I can by eating what works best for my body.

 Praise Him for providing meat!

 I love my brothers and sisters in Christ and would dearly love to see them in better health, so that the Lord’s work can be done with vigor, and his Word elucidated by clear, unclouded minds.
-Through use of the evolutionary narrative, Satan is convincing many of his enemies to become weak, both physically and mentally, by turning them off on a gut level to the notion that animal nutrition is superior to plant nutrition before they really get a chance to think about it.
+Through use of the evolutionary narrative, Satan is convincing many of his enemies to become weak, both physically and mentally, by turning them off on a gut level (pun absolutely intended) to the notion that animal nutrition is superior to plant nutrition before they really get a chance to think about it.

 Hopefully you can see by now that a carnivore diet, at the very least, does not fail to fit in with the Gospel narrative, aka the Truth.
 It certainly provides a better explanation for why we need to eat meat than “Monkeys with tiny brains dropped out of trees and started eating brains, so their brains got bigger.”
 (I know, evolution-worshippers, that this is a gross over-simplification of your beloved stories.
 But if you believe in evolution, I’d far rather talk to you about your soul than your food.)